moss-l/bhs-js-testing/NOTES.md

 us to only execute code if a certain condition holds and _looping_ (or _iteration_) constructs that allow us to execute the same code repeatedly though possibly with different values of some variables.
-(The `return` in a function is also a kind of control constuct, returning control, and also a value, from the function containing the return to wherever the function was called.)
+(The `return` in a function is also a kind of control construct, returning control, and also a value, from the function containing the return to wherever the function was called.)